Favourited 36 times

 This host offers a language exchange

-We have recently moved from our house in Cittanova, at the foot of the Aspromonte mountains, to Canolo Nuova, a village in the Aspromonte Natural Park, about 12 km from our home town.
-We are renting a ground floor flat and a separate flat above ours, with a guest room and free use of separate kitchen and bathroom for visitors and guests.
+We have recently moved to Canolo Nuova, a village in the Aspromonte Natural Park, about 12 km away from our home town.
+We are renting a ground floor flat and a separate flat above ours, with a guest room with separate kitchen and bathroom for visitors and guests.
+The flat is not available from october to february, in that period we can offer a guest room with bathroom next door, but without electricity nor running water.
 There is no problems of parking in the area.

 We usually make our own bread, yoghurt, jam and liqueurs.